jessepav/lacygoill-wiki-backup/awk/sed.md

 In this case, if you still want to write on stdout, you need `w /dev/stdout`.

 ##
+## I use the same file to write the pattern space with the `w` command or the `w` flag of `s`.
+What does it contain?

+Initially, the file is truncated, so whatever text it contained originally is lost.
+After that, all the written texts will be appended to the file.

+    $ seq 3 | sed -n -e 'w /tmp/file' -e 's/./X/w /tmp/file'
+    $ cat /tmp/file
+    1~
+    X~
+    2~
+    X~
+    3~
+    X~

+##
 # Changing the Normal Flow of Control
 ## What does the `n` command do exactly?

+It makes sed act as if it had reached the end of the cycle, now.

+`n` causes sed to  auto-print the pattern space, and to print  the text added by the commands `a`, `i`, and `c`, now, because that's what happens at the end of a cycle.

+---

 *Let's call the current line A, and the next two lines B and C.*

-`n` prints the  pattern space – unless  sed was invoked with `-n`  – and replaces its contents with the next input line.
+`n` prints the pattern space A – unless sed was invoked with `-n` – and replaces its contents with the next input line B.

-The next  cycle will take this  replacement into account; it  won't re-process B twice; it will jump to C.
+The next  cycle will take this  replacement into account; it  won't re-process B twice; it will just naturally move on to C.

 In effect,  the commands after `n`  won't be applied  to A, and the  ones before won't be applied to B.

+## What happens if there's no input line anymore when `n` or `N` is run?

+`n` prints the pattern space.
+After that, for  both `n` and `N`, sed exits  immediately without processing the rest of the commands.

+---

+Proof:

+    $ printf '%s\n' a b c | sed -n 'n;='
+    2~

+If sed didn't exit, `=` would be processed when `c` is in the pattern space, and the output would contain its line address, that is `3`:

+    2~
+    3~

+---

+    $ printf '%s\n' a b c | sed -n 'N;p'
+    a~
+    b~

+If sed didn't exit, `p` would be processed when `c` is in the pattern space, and the output would contain it:

+    a~
+    b~
+    c~

 ## How to remove the next line after any line matching `foo`?

-Use the `n` command:
+Use the `n` command and `d` commands:

     $ printf '%s\n' foo xxx bar baz | sed '/foo/ {n; d}' foo~